 Contested divorces

 Contested divorces in New York can involve significant time and money.
-Both parties file for divorce in NY; however, their disagreements on the division of assets or other issues prevent them from reaching an agreement.
+Both parties filed for divorce in NY; however, their disagreements on the division of assets or other issues prevented them from reaching an agreement.
 If this happens, couples must litigate their differences in court and have a judge decide who gets what.

 It is always advisable to try to work out your differences first by engaging the services of a mediator or attorney as opposed to going directly to court.
 A mediator tries to facilitate discussions between both parties so they can come up with an agreement that is satisfactory for each party.
 However, the court is the only option if no agreement can be reached.